 - 2. From the popup menu select the New user... option.
 Alternativelly choose button from toolbar or opcję New user... from Management menu. - 3.
-In the wizard (first step Figure 4.12, "New user wizard general information") provide user's general information and press the Next button to go to the next step.
+In the first step (Figure 4.12, "New user wizard general information") provide user's general information.
+Identifier, e-mail address and password are required.
+Choose one of the three user types: - Administrator/editor dLibra system user, can log in to any application (including editor and administrator application), usually his/her task is administration of the dLibra system or library content creation - Reader WWW user, cannot log in to editor and administrator application, can log in on WWW pages and modify information concerning his/her account, - Reader with restrictions has the same possibilities as the Reader excluding possibility to modify his/her account.

+To go to the next step, press the Next button.
 It is to possible to create the user here by pressing the Finish button.